mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/08-exercise-json-types/index.md

 date: "2015-05-01T22:12:03.284Z"
 isExercise: true
 description: |
-  We'll take on our first challenge together: defining types that describe any valid JSON value
+  We will take on our first challenge together: defining types that describe any valid JSON value
 course: fundamentals-v3
 order: 8